-When end-stage renal failure occurs (that is, when the kidney function is irreversibly reduced to below 15% of normal), there are two treatment options: dialysis or a kidney transplant (also known as a renal transplant)
+When end-stage renal failure occurs (that is, when the kidney function is irreversibly reduced to below 15% of normal), there are two treatment options: dialysis or a kidney transplant (also known as a renal transplant).

-In peritoneal dialysis, the patient’s peritoneum (membrane present inside the abdomen) is used for the purpose of dialysis.
+There are two types of dialysis: Haemodialysis and Peritoneal dialysis.
+This page deals with Peritoneal dialysis.
+In Peritoneal dialysis, the patient’s Peritoneum (membrane present inside the abdomen) is used for the purpose of dialysis.
 Peritoneal dialysis occurs within the patient’s body itself.>

 Peritoneal dialysis is of the following types:

-NU Hospitals, in collaboration with Baxter, has set up a CAPD centre with a coordinator trained in CAPD manning the centre.
+NU Hospitals, in collaboration with Baxter, has set up a CAPD center with a